Transition to the Responsive User Interface

 A red notification dynamically displays the number of active completion requirements.

-*must first enable LMS Information setting “Display Next Required Training”
+*must first enable LMS Information setting “Display Next Required Training” from the Administration page under Site Management> Portal Information.

 Use Courses to Complete